Dolphin Communication Studies

 Adding to the value of these recordings is the fact that we have so much detailed, long-term, background information about the animals, including their sex, age, relatedness to other animals, and social associations over periods of decades in some cases.

-For example, we have recorded over 100 mother-calf pairs (some of the mothers have been recorded with multiple calves).
+For example, we have recorded more than 100 mother-calf pairs (some of the mothers have been recorded with multiple calves).
 This whistle archive is unique and immensely valuable for studies of many aspects of dolphin communication, including whistle structure, development, stability, and functions, and we have used these whistles as stimuli in a long-term set of ongoing playback experiments.

 The dolphin communication team includes Drs.
 Laela Sayigh, Woods Hole Oceanographic Institution and Vincent Janik, University of St. Andrews, Doug Nowacheck, Duke University, Michael Scott, Inter-American Tropical Tuna Commission, and Stephanie Watwood, U.S. Navy.